mesurajprasad/mesurajprasad/README.md

 - 👋 Hi, I’m a Lead Systems Engineer currently working in Micron Technologies.
-- 👀 I’m interested in Cloud Computing, Artificial Intelligence, Data Science, Ansible playbooks.
+- 👀 I’m interested in Cloud Computing, DevOps, Artificial Intelligence, Data Science, Ansible playbooks.
-- 🌱 I’m currently learning Deep Learning, Big Data, Spark, Tableau.
+- 🌱 I’m currently learning Ansible and Openshift
 - ⚽ In my free time, I like to paint, play badminton and read books.
 - 📠 You can reach me on suraj.prasad.133.jobs@gmail.com